 Creative career paths are largely inaccessible to marginalized young people.

-The arts are historically underfunded in public schools; higher education spaces predominantly emphasize theory over professional preparation while creating debt that students with less generational wealth will ultimately need to earn their way out of.
+The arts are underfunded in public schools; higher education spaces emphasize theory over professional preparation while creating debt that students with less generational wealth will ultimately need to earn their way out of.

 Unpaid internships, the most common and powerful catalyst for creative career success, are not sustainable for most young people.